 Keep Your Distance

-Although it can be difficult at times, try to keep yourself 6 feet from others not in your party.
+Although it can be difficult sometimes, keep yourself 6 feet from others, not at your party.
 To put it differently, take the next elevator if you have to.
 And by all means, try to keep as much distance as possible when passing through cabin hallways.
 You can consider additional preventive measures, like dining where it’s the least busy.
 Of course, give yourself and your party plenty of space from others when watching a live performance.

 Get A Room With A View

 If you haven’t booked your stateroom or suite, you should get a room with a view.
-That is, book a room on a cruise ship that has a balcony with ocean views.
-If you already have reservations for inside room, see what you can do to get an upgrade.
+Bookon is a cruise ship with a balcony and ocean views.
+If you already have reservations for an inside room, see what you can do to get an upgrade.
 While virtual balconies are readily available on cruise lines, you’ll get more fresh air with the real deal.
-Obviously you’re paying more but having a balcony will improve ventilation and reduce your risk of COVID.
+You’re paying more, but having a balcony will improve ventilation and reduce your risk of COVID-19.

 Related: Fun Things Onboard Princess Cruises